pounard/goat-mapper/README.md

  - [x] implement to one conditions using property path e.g.
    'entity.property.property' = foo,

- - [ ] in builder, ensure that key column names can be entity property names and find a way to resolve them in a smart way,

  - [x] handle mapping tables in SQL builder,

  - [x] with mapping tables builder, ensure mapping keys are compatible with